-Our Moon reaches perigee, (closest distance from Earth), for this orbit on Wednesday September 13th.
-At that time the Moon will be at a distance of 28.99 Earth diameters (369,860 km or 229,820 miles) from the Earth.
+Our Moon reaches perigee, (closest distance to Earth), for this orbit on Monday November 26th.
+At that time the Moon will be at a distance of 28.74 Earth diameters 227,809 miles (366,623 km) from the Earth.

 Does our Moon actually go around the Earth as this graphic shows?
 From our perspective on the Earth the Moon appears to circle around the Earth.
 However, in reality, the Moon orbits the Sun together with the Earth*

 *Click here to read my 2006 Scope on the Sky column “The Real Shape of the Moon’s Orbit”.
 (PDF)

 Read this very informative article about the Earth-Moon system and their orbital motions, written by Joe Hanson.
 “Do We Orbit the Moon?”

 Click here to go to the Qué tal in the Current Skies web site for monthly observing information, or here to go to bobs-spaces.

 Also Follow me and other great resources at Feedspot.